dmsc/fastbasic/manual.md

 You can also compile a program directly from DOS by using the included command line compiler `FBC.COM`.
-The compiler prompts for the input file name, loads the BASIC source, compiles it, and prompts for a executable output filename to write the compiled program to.
+You can provide the BASIC source and the compiled output file names in the command line; if not given the compiler will prompt you to input a file name.

 Advanced Editor Usage